gomathishankar28/ms3_meercq/testing.md

 - [Issues found and fixed during Coding](#issues-found-and-fixed-during-coding)
 - [Enhancements](#enhancements)

-## **Smoke Testing**
+## Smoke Testing

 Following testcases were tested as part of smoke testing.

-> 1. To  Check if the Website launches with a Home page when given the URL of the site. > Tested Pass
+> 1. To  Check if the Website launches with a Home page when given the URL of the site. - **Tested Pass**.
-> 2. To Check for broken links for all the navigation menus. –Tested Pass
+> 2. To Check for broken links for all the navigation menus. – **Tested Pass**.
-> 3. To Check if “search” button on the landing page displays the desired results based on the search –Tested Pass
+> 3. To Check if “search” button on the landing page displays the desired results based on the search – **Tested Pass**
-> 4. To check if clicking on each image in "about"section displays the contact cards for the appropriate service
+> 4. To check if clicking on each image in "about"section displays the contact cards for the appropriate service - **Tested pass**.
-> 5. To check if the Add_contact button in services page invokes a Add Contact Form –Tested Pass
+> 5. To check if the Add_contact button in services page invokes a Add Contact Form – **Tested Pass**.
-> 6. To check if the Edit contact button on each contact card invokes the "Edit contact form" with details on the form to be edited –Tested Pass
+> 6. To check if the Edit contact button on each contact card invokes the "Edit contact form" with details on the form to be edited – **Tested Pass**.
-> 7. To check if clicking on delete contact button on each contact card deletes the  –Tested Pass
+> 7. To check if clicking on delete contact button on each contact card deletes the  – **Tested Pass**.
-> 8. To check if the user reviews collapsible is displayed under each contact - Tested Pass.
+> 8. To check if the user reviews collapsible is displayed under each contact - **Tested Pass**.
-> 9. To check if clicking on Add_review button on each contact invokes the "Add review form".
+> 9. To check if clicking on Add_review button on each contact invokes the "Add review form" - **Tested pass**.
-> 10. To check if the website launches with a home page on all  different devices as per the wireframe. –Tested Pass
+> 10. To check if the website launches with a home page on all  different devices as per the wireframe. – **Tested Pass**.
+> 11. To check if the clicking on delete review button deletes the particular user review. - **Tested Pass**.
+> 12. To check if searching for inappropriate item results in "sorry results not found" page - **Tested Pass**.

-## **Code Testing**
+## Code Testing

 ### **Results from HTML Validator**

 HTML was validated with [W3C Validator](https://validator.w3.org/) by direct input.
-Results came out good except for few errors because of the use of  jinja templating which cannot be corrected.
+Results came out good except for few errors because of the use of  jinja templating which cannot be avoided.

 ### **Results from  W3C CSS**